 Diagnosis usually requires the presence of over 20% lymphoblasts in the peripheral blood and/or the presence of bone marrow or tissue infiltrate of immature cells with confirmation of lymphoid lineage by flow cytometry and/or cytochemistry.

 ALL / LBL is the most common cancer in children (mostly younger than 6 years and accounting for a quarter of all childhood malignancies) and is also seen in adults (usually older than 60 years).
 Children may present with unexplained fevers, pallor, hepatosplenomegaly, lymphadenopathy, and/or bleeding and easy bruising.
+Retinal hemorrhage may occur.
 The cause of ALL / LBL is unknown, but it has been associated with ionizing radiation as well as certain genetic abnormalities.
 Approximately 75% of infants with ALL have KMT2A gene rearrangement (formerly known as mixed-lineage leukemia), associated with particularly poor outcomes.
 The Philadelphia chromosome (Ph), while rare in childhood cases of ALL, is present in 20%-25% of adult cases, the most common genetic subgroup.
 The incidence of Ph-positive ALL increases with age.

 C91.00 – Acute lymphoblastic leukemia not having achieved remission

 91857003 – Acute lymphoid leukemia, disease